barrucadu/memo.barrucadu.co.uk/memos/campaign-notes-2022-11-sylea-rising.markdown

 Assembly of the People rules with the aid of the State Secret Police as an unpopular totalitarian ruler.

-**Relationship with the Sylean Federation:** The Sylean Federation has been officially branded a Threat to the Mental Wellbeing and Contentment of the People, and Sylean ships barred from the People's Assembly's territory.
+**Relationship with the Third Imperium:** The Third Imperium has been officially branded a Threat to the Mental Wellbeing and Contentment of the People, and Imperial ships barred from the People's Assembly's territory.

 ##### Our Kingdom